-Essentially this project belongs to the Government of Indonesia (supported by WFP); therefore all matters related to procurement (of land, construction services, etc.) and realization of construction would be conducted using standard process and procedures in line with their standard financial and procurement systems etc. WFP can however provide technical assistance within the design and planning aspects.
+Essentially this project is an initiative of the Government of Indonesia (supported by UN WFP); therefore all activities related to procurement (of land, construction services, etc.) and realization of construction would be conducted using standard process and procedures in line with their standard financial and procurement systems etc. UN WFP can however provide technical assistance within the design and planning aspects.

-Professional specialists within WFP HQ Engineering Unit possess a wealth of technical experience in functional design and construction of large scale hubs for humanitarian requirements providing oversight and expertise throughout a series of specific phases, including:
+The expertise within UN WFP HQ Engineering Unit possess a wealth of technical experience in functional design and construction of large scale hubs for humanitarian requirements providing oversight and expertise throughout a series of specific phases, including: